laruby2/competition_rails/README.md

 - separate front and back for mobile apps?
 - add authentication for voters/users
 - add authorization for admins - to see vote results

+More Features
+- admin able to add users and assign admin